dalemorris2021/risk-board-game/README.md

 * Game can run with 6 bots
 * InputHandler returns expected string
 * InputHandler throws exception at end of file

+## Adding Bots

+To add a bot to the project, clone the project and add a dotnet source file (C#, F#, or VisualBasic) with a public class that implements the IPlayer src.Risk.IPlayer interface to the src/Risk directory.
+Next, modify the CreatePlayers method in the App.cs file to be able to create players of the bot class that you added.
+Then compile the project like normal.